jettblu/bluWeb/blog/keys.md

 tags: ["cryptography", "internet", "computers"]
 ---

 For the past fifty years, many of the smartest humans on Earth have been building the internet.
-So far, the results have been stellar.
-Million dollar mainframes have become front-pocket mainstays, iphones are as common as toasters, and conversations that one took weeks and a postage stamp now take milliseconds and an internet connection.
+So far, change has been rapid.
+Million dollar mainframes have become front-pocket mainstays, iphones are as common as toasters, and conversations that once took weeks and a postage stamp now take milliseconds and an internet connection.
 Distances are shrinking, opportunities are opening and none of it would be possible without asymmetric cryptography.

 ## History of a Secret